 Since COVID, INTERPOL revealed that there has been a shift in the focus of cybercrime with cybercriminals targeting major corporations, governments, and critical infrastructure instead of individuals and small businesses.
 The Centre for Strategic & International Studies records Information on quite a few of the attacks from 2006 onwards.
 And according to recent news reports, there were cyberattacks on Ireland’s health care system and the attack on the Colonial Pipeline in the US, The latter led to fuel shortages in several states and a ransom of $4.4m.

-All of this has led to cybercrime becoming a growing security threat; a complex national and transnational problem for nations and businesses across the world.
+This has led to cybercrime becoming a growing security threat; a complex national and transnational problem for nations and businesses worldwide.
 As a result, 154 countries are enacting cybercrime legislation and adopting national strategies.
-The details have been recorded in the Center for Strategic and International Studies’ Global Cyber Strategies Index.
+The Center for Strategic and International Studies’ Global Cyber Strategies Index has recorded the details.
 While the Global Cybersecurity Index (GCI) records the “commitment of countries to cyber security at a global level.”

 Global Programme on CyberCrime (2013; Vienna)

 The UN programme is funded by the governments of Australia, Canada, Japan, Norway, UK and US.
 It aims to use capacity building and technical assistance to assist the Member States in their struggle against cyber-related crimes.
 While also responding flexibly to the identified needs in developing countries to prevent and combat cybercrime in a holistic manner.”

 Channels funding, expertise and assistance to assist law enforcement cybercrime units in both domestic and international markets.”
 They recognise the need to provide additional resourcing and support to law enforcement officers around the world, in their fight against cybercrime.”

 European Union Agency for Cybersecurity (2004; Greece)